 When reviewing a digital curriculum system for use in the classroom, teachers and administrators often worry students will spend too much time in front of the computer.

 This is a valid concern.
-Fortunately you can incorporate digital curriculum and still have meaningful interactions with your students!
+Fortunately you can incorporate digital resources and still have meaningful interactions with your students!

 To save you time (and frustration), we’ve put together a list of the five best ways to avoid too much screen time in the classroom:

-Every module within the AES digital curriculum follows these four phases.
+Every module within the AES curriculum system follows these four phases.

 When used successfully, the four phases ensure your students learn in more ways than just a computer screen.